PeiyiGuan03/PeiyiGuan03.github.io/_pages/about.md

 ![Illustration of perfect yuanji](/images/yuanji.jpg){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I'm a graduate student at Hokkaido Universitythe.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are marketing of tourism and sustainable destination development!

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.
+📚 I'm currently working towards my Master's Thesis about the impact of the perceived risk from overtourism.

 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.